Joannahuangjy/PRBNN/README.md

 ### Implementation Details

-Our PRBNN implementation can be explored in detail here: [LINK_TO_PRBNN_IMPLEMENTATION].
-This section of the repository delves into the neural network's architecture, showcasing how probabilistic predictions and uncertainty estimations are achieved at scale.
+Our PRBNN implementation can be explored in detail here: [(https://arxiv.org/pdf/2210.08608.pdf)].

 ### Project Structure

-- **`1d_regression`**: Includes simulation examples detailed in our research paper, demonstrating PRBNN's application to regression tasks and its effectiveness in uncertainty quantification in 1D data scenarios.
+- **`PRBNN_1d_regression`**: Includes simulation examples detailed in our research paper, demonstrating PRBNN's application to regression tasks and its effectiveness in uncertainty quantification in 1D data scenarios.

-- **`solar_case`**: Focuses on applying PRBNN to forecast solar plant energy output.
+- **`PRBNN_solar_case_study`**: Focuses on applying PRBNN to forecast solar plant energy output.
 This part of the repository contains all necessary code, except for the dataset, which is proprietary.

 ## Prerequisites

-- **Python 3.6+**: Ensure Python is installed on your machine.
-You can download it from [Python's official website](https://www.python.org/downloads/).

 - **PyTorch with GPU Support**: This implementation requires [PyTorch](https://pytorch.org/get-started/locally/) with GPU support to run efficiently.
 Install PyTorch by following the official instructions, ensuring you select the CUDA version compatible with your GPU.